-Victoria and Ebor Gardens Primary academies support Leeds City Council in promoting inclusion for all children and young people across the city.
-In line with the Children and Families Act 2014 and the ethos that every child where possible should be able to have their needs met in local mainstream provision, it is an expectation in Leeds that all mainstream schools are able to provide for all children with low level Special Educational Needs (SEN) and also the majority of children with complex SEN Needs.
+Ebor Gardens Primary Academy and Victoria Primary Academy supports Leeds City Council in promoting inclusion for all children and young people across the city.
+In line with the Children and Families Act 2014 and the ethos that every child where possible should be able to have their needs met in local mainstream provision, it is an expectation in Leeds that all mainstream schools are able to provide for all children with low level Special Educational Needs (SEN) and also the majority of children with Complex SEN Needs.
 It is also an expectation that all Leeds schools provide an inclusive and nurturing environment that can meet the needs of those vulnerable children who have social, emotional and mental health needs.